By Mark Russinovich and Thomas Garnier

 Configuration entries are similar to command line switches.
 Command line switches have their configuration entry described in the Sysmon usage output.
 Parameters are optional based on the tag.
 If a command line switch also enables an event, it needs to be configured though its filter tag.

 Event filtering allows you to filter generated events.
 In many cases events can be noisy and gathering everything is not possible.
-For example, you might be interested about network connections only for a certain process, but not all of them.
+For example, you might be interested in network connections only for a certain process, but not all of them.
 You can filter the output on the host reducing the data to collect.

 Each event has its own filter tag under EventFiltering: